Details: Arthur Arbesser Spring 2017

 The materials and textures include an old-school floral lace dyed with the acid colors into a cool camouflage pattern.
 The classic gingham material is given a futuristic shine thanks to heat transferred fabric embedded with Swarovski crystals.

 As for the designs Arubesser focused on over-sized shirt dresses with horizontal jockey silk panels spliced between pleats.
 For styling he paired boldly striped technical knit sweaters with patent leather boots by Fabio Rusconi and high-tech eye-wear by Silhouette.
 He used Swarovski crystal arrows as an anchor— the arrow echoed throughout the collection including rings and over-sized earrings.
 The accessories were designed by Ilenia Corti.
 “The idea was to make it all ironic and twisted and make it sort of funky,” Arbesser explained backstage.

-For the show’s location Arthur Arbesser collaborated with architect Luca Cipelletti who recently renovated the Museo della Scienza e della Tecnologia Leonardo da Vinci, a former stables dating to the Habsburgs’ time in Milan.
-Cipelletti was able to secure it for Arbesser’s Spring 2017 show.
+For the show’s location Arthur Arbesser collaborated with architect and friend Luca Cipelletti to present his collection at the renovated Museum of Science and Technology for Leonardo da Vinci.
+The location was a former stables dating back to the Habsburgs’ time in Milan.
+Cipelletti was able to secure the venue for Arbesser’s catwalk show.